In-between my silver Giovanni Raspini gifts, I love to show you what's blooming in our garden.

 First let me introduce you to this exotic beauty: Hibiscus 'KONA' which is available from Logee's in Connecticut as Hibiscus 'Kona' (Hibiscus rosa-sinensis hybrid).
 We have lots of special plants from them, just check them out.

-Bring a touch of the tropics into your life with this exotic cultivar from +Logee's Greenhouses.
+Bring a touch of the tropics into your life with this exotic cultivar from Logee's.
 Large, rich fully double blossoms, resembling puffy crepe paper, adorn this vigorous grower.

 This one shows a visiting insect...